ABazshoushtari/ABazshoushtari/README.md

 ## About Me

-👨‍💻 Currently pursuing an MASc in Computer Engineering at the University of British Columbia (UBC), focusing on Machine Learning.
+👨‍💻 Currently pursuing an MASc in Computer Engineering at the University of British Columbia (UBC), working as a Research Assistant focusing on Machine Learning, Generative AI, and Federated Leearning.

 🎓 B.Sc.
 Degree in Computer Engineering at Amirkabir University of Technology (Tehran Polytechnic).